Zeioth/dooku.nvim/README.md

 - [FAQ](#faq)

 ## Why
-So you can open your documentation with a single key press.
+So you can generate and open your HTML code documentation with a single key press.

 ## Should I use doge or dooku?
 Their purpose is quite different